openforcefield/yammbs/README.md

 ```

 This data can be transformed for plotting, summary statistics, etc. which compare the metrics of each force field (for this molecule dataset).

+## Custom analyses

+See `examples.ipynb` for some examples of interacting with benchmarking results and a starting point for custom analyses.

 ### License